Second Italo-Senussi War: Deportations and death marches

 After a meeting with Graziani, Badoglio ordered the complete evacuation of Jabal Achdar on 25 June 1930.
 Three days later, the Italian army, together with Eritrean colonial troops and Libyan collaborators, began to round up the population and their cattle.
 Italian archival documents date the beginning of the action to the summer of 1930.
 The overwhelming majority of Libyan contemporary witnesses, however, agree that the first such arrests were made in autumn 1929.
 Specifically, Badoglio's order resulted in the forced relocation of 100,000 to 110,000 people and their internment in concentration camps, about half of the total population of Cyrenaica.
 While only one report of the deportation of a single tribe is available in Italian archives, the oral history of the victims reports in detail on the extent of the action, which covered the entire area from the Marmarica region on the Egyptian border in the east to the Syrte desert in the West concerned.

 However, the urban population on the coast and residents of the oases inland were not affected.
 From the assembly points, those who had been rounded up had to set off in columns on foot or by camels, some were also deported from the coast by ships.
 Such a deportation had hardly any role models in the colonial history of Africa and even put Graziani's rabid counter-guerrilla methods in the shade.

 Guarded by mainly Eritrean colonial troops, the entire population was forced, together with their belongings and cattle, on death marches that sometimes led over hundreds of kilometers for 20 weeks.
 Anyone who was picked up on the Jabal Achdar after the forced evacuation had to expect an immediate execution.
 In the summer heat, a considerable number of the deportees did not survive the rigors of the marches, especially children and the elderly.
 Anyone who fell to the ground exhausted and could no longer go on was shot by the guards.
 The high death rate was a deliberate consequence of the marches, and the land that was freed was again passed into the hands of colonists.
 Of the 600,000 camels, horses, sheep, goats and cattle that were taken on the way, only about 100,000 arrived.
 The survivors refer to the deportation in Arabic as al-Rihlan ("path of tears").
+Angelo Del Boca estimated between 40,000 and 70,000 total Libyan died due to forced deportations, starvation and disease inside the concentration camps, and hanging and executions.

 War crimes

 Italian war crimes included the use of chemical weapons, execution of surrendering combatants, and killing of civilians.
 According to Knud Holmboe tribal villages were being bombed with mustard gas by the spring of 1930, and suspects were hanged or shot in the back, with estimated thirty executions taking place daily.
-Angelo Del Boca estimated between 40,000 and 70,000 total Libyan dead due to forced deportations, starvation and disease inside the concentration camps, and hanging and executions.
+Estimates of the total number of deaths vary substantially, and range between 20,000 and 100,000.
+(Note: Estimations of death tolls include: